ayo-codes/ChurchViews-Hapi/tasks.md

 - updated user-model-tests with assertSubset
 - updated setup on user-model-tests so that testUsers array stores mongo generated fields
 - added schemas for churches and denominations for mongo
-- added church-mongo-store and denomination-mongo-store
+- added church-mongo-store (skeleton) and denomination-mongo-store
 - modified the  'create a denomination' and 'get a denomination' tests to reflect assertSubset
 - added event emitter to denomination-model-test.js

+version 0.6.0
+- updated the church-mongo-store to have more functions
+- imported church-mongo-store to db.js
+- extended fixtures.js to include a test church and an array of testChurches.
+- created the church-model-tests.